techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/third-party-join.md

 ## [Teams Rooms on Windows](#tab/MTRW)

-If you wish to utilize the cross-platform SIP join capability, you need to enable SIP video calling on your Teams Rooms following these instructions: [SIP and H.323 Calling](meetings-with-sip-h323-devices.md).
+If you wish to utilize the cross-platform SIP join capability, you need to enable SIP video calling on your Teams Rooms following these instructions: [SIP and H.323 Dilaing](meetings-with-sip-h323-devices.md).
 Once SIP calling is enabled, the Teams Room automatically uses SIP instead of WebRTC to join the enabled third-party meetings.
 To ensure SIP calling enabled Teams Rooms can always join a meeting, Teams Rooms will automatically use Direct Guest Join over WebRTC if the third party meeting invite doesn't contain a SIP dial string.
 Lastly, if SIP calling isn't enabled, Teams Rooms on Windows devices will only utilize Direct Guest Join over WebRTC for third-party meetings.

+> [!NOTE]
+> Automatic fallback to WebRTC DGJ works for meetings using the calendar join button.
+If users attempt to use join by ID and the meeting does not have SIP capabilities, the call will fail.
+Only enable SIP dialing in your organization if third-party meetings you join have SIP capabilities or educate your users on the fall back options with the calendar join buttons.

 #### Using the Pro Management Portal